Compliance

 As cookie consent becomes more complex, many businesses are turning to Consent Management Platforms (CMPs).

-Consent Management Platforms and other compliance solutions not only facilitate the gathering of consumer consent in alignment with relevant regulations but also maintain records, manage consumer preferences, and ensure that only approved cookies are deployed.
+Consent Management Platforms and other compliance solutions not only facilitate the gathering of user consent in alignment with relevant regulations but also maintain records, manage consumer preferences, and ensure that only approved cookies are deployed.

 Educate and Train Your Team